 During what is seen as the apex of Islamic civilization the Muslim ideal was realized, in that the Koranic model of a unified political and religious leadership sat as one: a caliphate.
 This was hundreds of years ago, and in the time since wars and colonialism have segmented what was considered an ideal Islamic civilization into a disparate group of nations that pay only nominal and symbolic homage to any idea of Islamic unity.
 And modernity didn’t provide the Muslim world with an opportunity to return to this early ideal until Western intervention in the Middle East once again created the instability necessary for the formation of a supremely violent State Shell: the Islamic State.
 It was the Islamic State that finally managed to rebirth the ideals of Arab-Islamic unity and primacy that other historical attempts had never fully given life to.

 Arab-Islamic civilization remained as far as it had ever been from realizing the ideal of a united political and religious leadership throughout the first dozen years of the twenty first century, and although most Arab-Islamic governments made at least symbolic concessions to Muslim ideals in an effort to appease their populace – and especially their cantankerous Islamist factions – no one was really fooled.
-And so when the Islamic State stepped forward to fill that power gap, Muslims the world over who were disillusioned and disgusted by the decadence of their current regimes surged to join what they saw as the first legitimate caliphate in hundreds of years.
+And so when the Islamic State stepped forward to fill that power gap, Muslims the world over who were either disgusted by the decadence of their current regimes or disillusioned by their disenfranchised second-class status as immigrants in European and other Western nations surged to join what they saw as the first legitimate caliphate in hundreds of years.
 By the spring of 2015, ISIS had amassed 20,000 foreign fighters from 90 different nations.

 Within the regional-civilizational interpretation of the world’s current political clime, most areas have one or more Core States, which are “the principal source or sources of the civilization’s culture. …These sources are often located within the core state or states of the civilization, that is, its most powerful and culturally central state or states.”
 How many Core States there are and what their role is may fluctuate, as the West now has two relatively balanced Core States: the United States as one and a joint Franco-German one as the other.1 Since Core States provide both guidance and a sense of identity, the lack of a Core State opens a civilization up to several potential problems and conflicts.
 This is because a Core State “can perform its ordering function because member states perceive it as cultural kin.